vuorinem/aspnet-aurelia-webpack-skeleton/readme.md

+**Notice:** This template uses ASP.NET Core [SPA services that are now obsolete](https://github.com/dotnet/aspnetcore/issues/12890), and will be removed on .NET 5.
+For new projects, I recommend using [Aurelia CLI](https://aurelia.io/docs/cli/basics).

 # ASP.NET Core / Aurelia / Webpack Skeleton

 This is a SPA skeleton application for developing on Aurelia with ASP.NET Core server, using Webpack as the module / asset bundler.